Featured on CCW Market Study: Tech vs. Humanity Redefining the Agent Role

 Real-time visibility prevents small issues from becoming systemic.
 Dashboards should surface:

-If teams only review weekly reports, they usually find problems after customers already felt them.
+If teams only review weekly reports, they usually find problems after customers have already felt them.

 Read more about how CallBotics emphasizes custom metrics and reporting as a core capability, including defining KPIs by outcome and workflow.